Pranavakumar98/Magnolia-Cakes-Website-2024-/README.md

 - Manage items to be put on gallery page
 - Manage items to be put on online store
 - Manage items to be put on workshop page
-- Manage items to be put on flavours and serving page
+- Manage items to be put on flavours and serving page including images and information
+- Add reviews to homepage
 - Receive quotes request from user and able to generate excel file to conduct business research
 - Manage promotions code
 - Access user purchase history